 - While the mixer is on low, slowly add the powdered sugar mixture.

-- Add the corn syrup, pure vanilla, and almond extract.
+- Add the pure vanilla and almond extract.
 Scrape down the sides of the bowl.
 Then beat the buttercream on high for two-three minutes.
 This will add air into the buttercream and make it light and fluffy.
 The Instant Clearjel will cause the buttercream to thicken slightly during the next 10 minutes as it sits.

 Make White Ganache (optional)